WIRK: Programming

 As The Buzz, the station had a morning show called The Morning Buzz.
 The station also syndicated The Howard Stern Show, The David Lee Roth Show, and the Opie & Anthony Show until October 29, 2007.
 The original program director for The Buzz was Amy Doyle, now of MTV.
 John O'Connell had been the program director/operations manager since 1996.

-Specialty music shows included Buzz Junior, which aired Sunday nights at 10:00pm with host Jeremy Steve Clark and featured new music, unsigned local bands, indie bands, and classic songs; and Rock Hard Buzz, which aired Saturday nights at 11:00pm with host Metal Mick and featured mostly heavy metal.
+Specialty music shows included Buzz Junior, which aired Sunday nights at 10 pm with host Jeremy Steve Clark and featured new music, unsigned local bands, indie bands, and classic songs; and Rock Hard Buzz, which aired Saturday nights at 11 pm with host Metal Mick and featured mostly heavy metal.

 The Buzz hosted an all-day music festival each year called the "Buzz Bake Sale" which was one of the largest annual music festivals in South Florida.
 It was usually held on the first Saturday in December in West Palm Beach.
-The show was always held at the Cruzan Amphitheatre.
-The name was chosen because the first two years featured 13 bands (a "baker's dozen" of bands).
+The show was always held at the venue now called iTHINK Financial Amphitheatre.
+The event name was chosen because the first two years featured 13 bands (a "baker's dozen" of bands).